teobais/university_projects/README.md

 ![pacman](/_images/pac-man.jpg)

 <b>dip</b> : In the course of <code>Digital Image Processing</code>, a colleague of mine and me, implemented a <i>Brain Tumor Segmentation</code> application, using <code>Matlab</code>.
 Our final product was abstract, in order to fully handle every medical image taken from the human body and not only the tumor's, as it had been asked to.
+In the fore-mentioned fore, I also put some sample medical images, just in case you 'd like sth quick to experiment the application by yourself.
 Our score was 100% and the final image manipulation, from selection till segmentation, looked like below:

 ![brain](/_images/brain_tumor_segmentaion.jpg)